Colic? How to Calm Your Crying Baby

 If you can’t calm yourself, put the baby down.
 It helps babies to be held while they cry (true for most of us) but not if the adult is experiencing extreme anger or anxiety.

-If you think you might lose control and shake the baby, it simply isn’t worth taking that chance.
+If you think you might lose control and shake your baby, it simply isn’t worth taking that chance.
 Put the baby in a safe place (crib, car seat, strapped in a baby seat or swing) and shut the door to that room.
 Put on headphones so that you can’t hear the crying through the door.
 Now do whatever you need to do to calm yourself down.
 Step outside for a moment or open the window, and breath in some fresh air.
 Feel your tension draining out through your feet.
+Shake out your hands.
 Call another adult to come over.
+Use a mantra to calm yourself: "This is what babies do.
+My baby is fine.
+I'm a good parent."
 Remind yourself not to take the crying personally, and that this too shall pass.

 It also might help you to remember the old proverb about children each offering a finite amount of grief to their parents, just so you know that you’re getting it over with up front and the teenage years will be easy!